Wheely Wild! is a mountain biking and forest activities experience run by Swift Trails and Michelle Fraser from

-The group will be taken on a journey through Glentress Forest on forest roads and Green/Blue graded MTB trails stopping along the way for short sessions of generic biking tuition (led by Lucy Husband – Swift Trails) and woodland activities (led by Michelle Fraser – Wild Seedlings)
+The group will be taken on a journey through Glentress Forest on forest roads and Green/Blue graded MTB trails stopping along the way for short sessions of generic biking tuition (led by Lucy Husband – Swift Trails) and woodland activities (led by Michelle Fraser – Branching Upwards)

-A specific mountain bike is not needed to join Wheeled Wildlings! but participants must have access to a bike that is well-maintained and safe to ride.
+A specific mountain bike is not needed to join Wheely Wild! but participants must have access to a bike that is well-maintained and safe to ride.
 It is also a pre-requisite of the course that participants can ride a bike and comfortably ride green MTB trails.

 - Morning sessions run from 9:30 – 12:30 (£30) Afternoon sessions run from 1:30 – 4:30 (£30)